AbdulAaqibMO/ask-mo/README.md

 AskMO is an interactive FAQ assistant designed specifically for Motability Operations users.
 It provides quick, accurate answers to common questions about vehicle adaptations, mobility equipment, and Motability scheme services.

+The AI overview file is in public/AI Overview.docx

 ## Features

 - 🎯 **Smart FAQ Search**: Instantly find answers to questions about vehicle adaptations and Motability services